jnozzi/cocoadev.com/markdown/CoreDataDocumentCrashesOnCloseButton.md

 The Debugger output:
 #0	0xfffeff20 in objc_msgSend_rtp
-#1	0x93841d54 in -General/[NSApplication(General/NSWindowCache) _checkForTerminateAfterLastWindowClosed:]
+#1	0x93841d54 in -[NSApplication(NSWindowCache) _checkForTerminateAfterLastWindowClosed:]
 #2	0x92bebc04 in __NSFireDelayedPerform
 #3	0x907f2578 in __CFRunLoopDoTimer
 #4	0x907deef8 in __CFRunLoopRun
-#5	0x907de4ac in General/CFRunLoopRunSpecific
+#5	0x907de4ac in CFRunLoopRunSpecific
-#6	0x93298b20 in General/RunCurrentEventLoopInMode
+#6	0x93298b20 in RunCurrentEventLoopInMode
-#7	0x932981b4 in General/ReceiveNextEventCommon
+#7	0x932981b4 in ReceiveNextEventCommon
-#8	0x93298020 in General/BlockUntilNextEventMatchingListInMode
+#8	0x93298020 in BlockUntilNextEventMatchingListInMode
 #9	0x9379eae4 in _DPSNextEvent
-#10	0x9379e7a8 in -General/[NSApplication nextEventMatchingMask:untilDate:inMode:dequeue:]
+#10	0x9379e7a8 in -[NSApplication nextEventMatchingMask:untilDate:inMode:dequeue:]
-#11	0x9379acec in -General/[NSApplication run]
+#11	0x9379acec in -[NSApplication run]
-#12	0x9388b87c in General/NSApplicationMain
+#12	0x9388b87c in NSApplicationMain
 #13	0x0000dfa8 in main at main.m:13
 ----
 OK, answered my own question.
 I added this to the dealloc method, and re-enabled the call to super.
-    General/[[NSApplication sharedApplication] setDelegate:nil];
+    [[NSApplication sharedApplication] setDelegate:nil];
-I guess the General/NSApp calls the (now dealloc-ed) delegate (itself) to ask if it should terminate after the final window is closed.
+I guess the NSApp calls the (now dealloc-ed) delegate (itself) to ask if it should terminate after the final window is closed.
 Sloppy work on my part....

 ----

 I've never quite seen an app delegate connected in this way.
-Usually your app delegate class is instantiated in Interface Builder (your General/MainMenu.nib) and connected via the File's Owner (General/NSApplication in this instance) delegate outlet.
+Usually your app delegate class is instantiated in Interface Builder (your MainMenu.nib) and connected via the File's Owner (NSApplication in this instance) delegate outlet.
 The problem you're facing simply doesn't exist when it's done that way.

 Not that your way is wrong, mind you, I'm just pointing out the departure from most examples I've seen (and the way I do things myself).
 ----